PhoneRescue for iOS

 As such, I can’t give my own personal take on this repair mode.
 If you have the chance to use this feature, please let me know what you think by leaving a comment below.
 I’ll gladly update this section and include your feedback here.

 5. The Recovery/Export Feature

-At the end of the day, it’s all about getting deleted or lost files back

-  to your device or computer.
-The scanning process serves as the initial

-  step so you can evaluate whether your lost data can be found and
+At the end of the day, it’s all about getting deleted or lost files back to your device or computer.
+The scanning process serves as the initial step so you can evaluate whether your lost data can be found and retrieved.

-  retrieved.

-  I saved many files to my computer.
-There was no problem; the process is

-  pretty straightforward.
-Also, I found the quality of recovered filse is

-  high.
-For instance, the images are all the same size (several MBs) as
+I saved many files on my computer.
+There was no problem; the process is pretty straightforward.
+Also, I found the quality of recovered files is high.
+For instance, the images are all the same size (several MBs) as they were.

-  they were.